We'll never allow a healthy animal to be put to sleep

 Animal Food Bank

-We were one of Scotland's first registered charity food banks and we are proud to provide support to the whole of Scotland with emergency food supplies in the fight against pet food poverty.
+We were one of Scotland's first registered rescue food banks and we are proud to provide support to the whole of Scotland with emergency food supplies in the fight against pet food poverty.

 We can also provide emergency pet supplies such as leads, collars, flea treatments and wormers.